MrHen/eslint-config-mrhen/README.md

 Reading and scanning code quickly requires a meaningful visual shape.
 This is especially true if you are in a position where you need to context switch between multiple languages throughout a single day or week of work.

-One of the most important things to detect quickly is complexity.
-Aligning visual shape with code that increases complexity makes it much easier to hunt down problematic areas in a codebase.
+In paritcular, complexity is one of the most important things to detect quickly.
+Many of the rules in this config attempt to align visual shape in a way that makes it easier to quickly estimate complexity.
+This helps maintainers and code reviewers hunt down problematic areas in code.

-Many lint rules allow code to break the visual flow or do not enforce a consistent shape.

 #### Examples